libattistella/chat-challenge/README.md

 Navigate to the project folder and run `npm install` to install all dependencies.

-Navigate to `/src/server/` and run `npm install` to install all dependencies.

 #### Configuration

 At `/src/server/`, create a .env file for your enviroment variables.
 Look at .env.example